tiinajor/pilvi/w2 Javascript Asynchronous/01 AJAX/README.md

 }
 ```

-### 5.1 Test your Understanding - this is an important feature; test it over and add some other element you did on your web course!
+### TODO 5 Test your Understanding

+- this is an important feature; test it over and add some other element you did on your web course!

 - Have a look at `dom_utils_global.js`, which is an implementation of a few additional DOM/event helpers
 - In particular note that it is defined as a module.